 Arlene Spencer is a Staff Writer for London based Global Maritime History.
 Working full time from her home in Seattle, she is also in her fourth year of research for an historical nonfiction book she is writing about Richard Williams alias Cornish.
 Master of a merchant vessel, Cornish was hanged in Jamestown.
 In the past ten years, she completed research for her two other historical non-fiction books.
 One about James Dillman and the other about Catherine Northrup.
 James Dillman, a sheepman, blacksmith, and trapper, was an Oregon pioneer and a survivor of the violent Range Wars there.
 Catherine Northrup survived a particularly lethal sortie against newly settled homesteaders during the Nez Perce War but ten years later was murdered.

-She says of the people Arlene has researched, “The person who historically faced injustice but was neither wealthy nor powerful draws us in.
+She says of the people she’s researched, “The person who historically faced injustice but was neither wealthy nor powerful draws us in.
 How these real people dealt with adversity can provide insight about antiquity but, too, inspire us and give us hope.
 Though rarely told these are our stories – the stories of individuals in history that were perhaps unremarkable during their lifetimes but faced adversity.
-Our experience of adversity is probably not as ‘life or death’ as Catherine Northrup’s, James Dillman’s or Richard Cornish’s was, but we all face adversity.
+Though probably not as ‘life or death’ as Catherine Northrup’s, James Dillman’s or Richard Cornish’s was, we all face adversity.
 We are them”.

 Arlene attended Central Washington Archaeological Survey (CWAS) Field School during summer, 1991.
 As a CWAS student she surveyed, mapped, recorded, and excavated a pre-contact hunting and kill processing site in the Yakima River Canyon.
 Two descendants of those hunters, Yakama Nation Elders Bill Yallup and Johnson Meninick, were invited to the CWAS class to present their point of view on the class’s field work.
-Explaining the importance of the interactions humans have with nature and the Yakama’s knowledge of the site’s usage through time, the Elders conveyed the difference between non-natives excavating on ceded Yakama land and tribal members interpreting their own historical past.
-The reason for the distinction: their connection to the site and the region, and the Elders’ candor made a deep impact.
-So much so that years later Arlene eventually chose to work in history rather than archaeology in part because of that talk.
+Explaining the importance of the interactions humans have with nature and the Yakama’s knowledge of the site’s usage through time, the Elders conveyed the difference between excavating ceded Yakama land and their tribal members interpreting their own historical past.
+Their connection to the site and that region, and the Elders’ candor that day made a deep impact on Arlene.
+So much so that Arlene eventually chose to work in history rather than archaeology in part because of that talk.